jackall3n/pg-anonymize/README.md

  - [`postgresql_anonymizer`](https://postgresql-anonymizer.readthedocs.io/en/stable/) may be [hard to setup](https://postgresql-anonymizer.readthedocs.io/en/stable/INSTALL/#install-on-macos) and may be cumbersome for simple usage.
 Still, I guess it's the best solution.
  - [`pganonymize`](https://pypi.org/project/pganonymize/) fails when it does not use `public` schema or columns have uppercase characters
  - [`pganonymizer`](https://github.com/asgeirrr/pgantomizer) also fails with simple cases.
 Errors are not explicit and silent.

+## Credit

+The original version of this package was created by @rap2hpoutre.
+It worked very well, but had a few features missing and became stale.
+I decided to make significant changes to the cli and update core functionality.
+Due to the lack of response on my PRs, I decided to re-publish the package under a similar name.
+If the original author decides they'd like to get back involved, I'll happily merge all my changes into the original repository.